kamal5260/Smart_IPTV/README.md

 Note: The program does not contain any pre-loaded channels or playlists.
 Users must provide their own links.

 🔐 Privacy Policy
 We do not collect or store any personal information.
-You can read the full Privacy Policy here:
+You can read the full Privacy Policy here: [Privacy Policy](PRIVACY.md)

 ⚠️ Legal Disclaimer
 We are not responsible for any content accessed through links added by the user.
 Please use this program in accordance with the applicable laws in your country.